Backdoor Attacks in Peer-to-Peer Federated Learning: P2P Federated Architecture

-While our architecture can support different machine learning algorithms, we use P2P Gradient Averaging as a demonstrative P2PFL algorithm, based on the Federated Averaging algorithm \cite{mcmahan2017communication,kairouz2021advances} proposed in the centralized setting.
-In the centralized FL setting, the parameter server receives all updates from selected client nodes and trains a single global model.
-In the personalized peer-to-peer setting, each node trains a personalized model with peer updates limited to its neighbor set in the learning graph.
+While our architecture supports different ML algorithms, we use P2P Gradient Averaging (Algorithm~\ref{alg:personalized_p2p_averaging}), based on the standard Federated Averaging algorithm \cite{mcmahan2017communication,kairouz2021advances}.
+Variants of this training method have been proposed in the literature under the name of ``decentralized learning''~\cite{NIPS2017_f7552665,hu2019decentralized,pmlr-v84-bellet18a, vanhaesebrouck2017decentralized, lalitha2019peer,fang2022bridge,yang2019byrdie,kuwaranancharoen2020byzantine,PENG2021108020}.
+As there are many published variants of decentralized learning, we select Algorithm~\ref{alg:personalized_p2p_averaging} as a representative P2PFL method.
+In this method, each node trains a personalized model using the updates received from its neighbor set in the learning graph.

-In Algorithm~\ref{alg:personalized_p2p_averaging}, we provide details on the P2PFL protocol used in the paper, and in Figure~\ref{fig:img_node_view}, we portray the learning peers of the middle peer, which receives model updates $U^t_j$ from a set of peer nodes $S$ shown by the nodes inside the red circle.
+\iffullpaper In Figure~\ref{fig:img_node_view}, we depict the learning peers of a selected node, which receives model updates $U^t_j$ from a set of peer nodes $S$ shown by the nodes inside the red circle.
 The node runs Personalized Peer-to-Peer Gradient Averaging Algorithm with its limited view of the network.
-This limited view restricts the node to only share model updates with the peers in its neighboring set~$S$.

-Specifically, each node participating in the protocol owns its private training dataset $D$, a set of peer nodes $S$, to which the node can exchange model updates and its personalized model $f_t$ at round t.
+This limited view restricts the node to only share model updates with the peers in its neighboring set~$S$. \fi Specifically, each node participating in the protocol owns its private training dataset $D$, a set of peer nodes $S$, to which the node can exchange model updates and its personalized model $f_t$ at round t.
 Each node synchronously trains its personalized model $f_t$ at round $t$ by computing its local update $A^t$ using its private dataset $D$, and then aggregating with the previous round's personalized model $f_{t-1}$, and model updates received from its peers $U^t$.
-For the aggregation step, we will start with the most simple option: averaging all the model updates received from the neighboring peers.
-The framework supports the use of more advanced Byzantine robust aggregation functions such as KRUM~\cite{KRUM} and Bulyan~\cite{Bulyan} that have been proposed in centralized settings for poisoning defense.
-We adapt the Trimmed Mean~\cite{xie2018phocas} and gradient clipping~\cite{bagdasaryan2020backdoor, sun2019can} defenses to the P2P setting.
+For the aggregation step, we average all the model updates received from the neighboring peers.
+The framework supports the use of more advanced Byzantine robust aggregation functions such as KRUM~\cite{KRUM} and Bulyan~\cite{Bulyan} that have been proposed for poisoning defense in FL.
+We adapt the Trimmed Mean~\cite{xie2018phocas} and gradient clipping~\cite{bagdasaryan2020backdoor, sun2019can} FL defenses to the P2PFL setting.